Richmond (South) - Cremorne

 The level of cultural diversity witnessed in Richmond (South) - Cremorne was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Richmond South - Cremorne had a higher than average cultural diversity, with 14.5% of its residents speaking a language other than English at home and 25.1% born overseas.
-Christianity was the predominant religion in Richmond South - Cremorne, accounting for 34.3%.
-However, Judaism was significantly overrepresented at 0.7%, compared to 0.8% across Greater Melbourne.
+Richmond South-Cremorne has a higher than average cultural diversity, with 14.5% of its residents speaking a language other than English at home and 25.1% born overseas.
+Christianity is the dominant religion in Richmond South-Cremorne, accounting for 34.3% of its population.
+However, Judaism stands out as it comprises 0.7%, slightly higher than Greater Melbourne's average of 1.0%.

 Frequently Asked Questions - Diversity